zababurinsv/dark-web-app/README.md

-# Darkdot DeCommerce Web UI
+#  ▼ DarkBay - DarkDot Network DeCommerce Web UI

 Darkdot is a set of Substrate pallets with web UI that allows anyone to launch their own decentralized censorship-resistant e-commerce shop aka storefront.
 Darkdot developers aim to bring a real decentralized and easy to use e-commerce system people may enjoy.